ibm-cloud-docs/databases-for-redis/administering.md

     - The password is the text between the second colon and at-symbol: `PASSWORD`.
     - The host is the text after the @ and up to the next colon: `portal972-7.bmix-lon-yp-38898e17-ff6f-4340-9da8-2ba24c41e6d8.composeci-us-ibm-com.composedb.com`.
-    - The port is the number following that colon: `24370`.
+    - The port is the number that follows the colon: `24370`.

 3. Add your configuration information to the `stunnel.conf` file.
 The configuration includes the following information.
     - A name for a service (`[redis-cli]`)